 Next, we investigate the effects of electronic correlations on magnetic interactions within DFT$+U$ and QSGW.
-We found that increasing the $U$ value increases the on-site Cr moment and lowers the energies of both magnon branches. \rFig{fig:x0x2}(d) shows the SW spectra for $U=\SI{3}{\eV}$, a typical value used for $\cri$.
+We found that increasing the $U$ value in DFT$+U$ increases the on-site Cr moment (Supplementary Table I) and lowers the energies of both magnon branches (Supplementary Fig.~3). \rFig{fig:x0x2}(d) shows the SW spectra for $U=\SI{3}{\eV}$, a typical value used for $\cri$.
 The SW energy at the $Z$ point is decreased to \SI{5.8}{meV}, about 2/3 of the DFT value, however, it is still about a factor of three larger than that found in INS experiments.
 Moreover, the optical mode becomes flatter, in contrast to INS~\cite{chen2018prx}.
-Surprisingly, correlation effects also introduce a gap at the Dirac point, which will be discussed in detail later on. \rFig{fig:x0x2}(e) shows the SW spectra calculated within QSGW.
+Surprisingly, electron-correlation effects also introduce a SW gap at the Dirac point, which will be discussed in detail later. \rFig{fig:x0x2}(e) shows the SW spectra calculated within QSGW.
 The optical magnon is centered at around \SI{24}{\meV}, similar as in DFT$+U$, but recovers some dispersion and agrees better with INS experiments.
 Interestingly, the acoustic SW energies are reduced in comparison to DFT$+U$.
 The SW energy at the $Z$-point drops to $\sim$\SI{3.4}{meV}, showing a much weaker interlayer FM coupling and better agreement with experiments.
 Thus, the elaborate treatment of electron interactions in QSGW improves the description of spin excitations in these systems.
-Considering $GW$ methods may underestimate the on-site correlations, they have been applied on top of DFT+$U$ for various systems~\cite{jiang2012prb}.
-Here, we also apply QSGW on top of DFT+$U$ (QSGW+$U$)~\cite{sponza2017prb} to roughly mimic the additional on-site correlations. \rFig{fig:x0x2}(f) shows the SW spectra calculated with $U=\SI{1.36}{\eV}$.
-Although the in-plane acoustic SW is still somewhat overestimated, the overall spectra compare well with experiments, suggesting that additional on-site correlations beyond QSGW may be needed to best describe electronic structures and SW in $\cri$.
-More rigorous and comprehensive frameworks, such as the dynamical mean-field theory (DFMT)+$GW$~\cite{tomczak2012prl}, can be valuable for future research.
+Considering $GW$ methods may underestimate the on-site electron interactions, they have been applied on top of DFT+$U$ for various systems~\cite{jiang2012prb}.
+Here, we also apply QSGW on top of DFT+$U$ (referred to hereafter as QSGW+$U$)~\cite{sponza2017prb} to roughly mimic the additional on-site interactions. \rFig{fig:x0x2}(f) shows the SW spectra calculated with $U=\SI{1.36}{\eV}$.
+Although the in-plane acoustic SW is still somewhat overestimated, the overall spectra compare well with experiments, suggesting that additional on-site interactions beyond QSGW may be needed to best describe electronic structures and SW in $\cri$.
+More rigorous and comprehensive frameworks, such as the dynamical mean-field theory (DFMT)+$GW$~\cite{tomczak2012prl}, could prove valuable for future research.